derb12/pybaselines/docs/user_guide/parameter_selection/half_window.rst

 Estimation Functions
 --------------------

-Some words here about :func:`~utils.estimate_window`.
+Some words here about :func:`~.utils.estimate_window`.
 Discuss how it only gives appropriate parameters for some algorithms.

 Optimization Methods
 ---------------------